-- 1. The first Jatropha trees that we planted on the Tizimin farm two years ago are now beginning to flower, and we are expecting to start harvesting commercial quantities of fruit in the fourth quarter of 2010.
-As a result, we expect to commence generating our first revenues from the commercial sale of Jatropha seeds/oil by the end of 2010.
+- 1. The Jatropha trees which were planted on the Tizimin farm approximately two years ago are now flowering, and we expect to begin harvesting commercial quantities of Jatropha fruit late in the fourth quarter of 2010.
+As a result, we expect to generate our first revenues from the commercial sale of Jatropha seeds/oil by the end of 2010 or the beginning of 2011.
 Jatropha seeds can be harvested twice a year.
-Accordingly, as the trees that we planted during the past two years mature, our harvests of Jatropha seeds will increase in 2011 and thereafter and increase our future revenues from our Tizimin operations. - 2.
-Although some of our Jatropha trees will produce a commercial harvest of seeds later this year, the amount of this initial harvest is expected to be lower than previously anticipated do to the late rainy season and poor soil conditions in some harvested sections of the Tizimin farms. - 3.
-Our Tizimin operations are eligible for agricultural and other subsidies provided to certain foreign owned farming operations by the federal government of Mexico.
-We have applied for over \$900,000USD in subsidies which, if granted, will be funded over the next 12 months.
-These subsidies will help defray some of our initial start-up costs that we have incurred in establishing these farms.

-- 4. We are now operating two nurseries for new Jatropha trees in the Tizimin area, which will improve our ability to plant and cultivate the remaining portions of our second farm and any additional farms that we may acquire in the future. - 5.
-Oil extraction facilities, germplasm resources, and sheep herding capabilities are all being expanded in anticipation of our expanding Jatropha operations.
+Accordingly, as the trees that were planted during the past two years mature, our harvests of Jatropha seeds will increase, improving our future revenues from our Tizimin operations. - Although some of our Jatropha trees will produce a commercial harvest of seeds later this year, the amount of this initial harvest is expected to be lower than previously anticipated due to the late and long rainy season, which has delayed the flowering and fruiting in sections of the Tizimin farms that will be harvested first. - 3.
+Our Tizimin operations are eligible for agricultural and other subsidies provided to certain farming operations by the federal government of Mexico.
+We have applied for over \$900,000 in subsidies, which, if granted, will be funded over the next 12 months.
+In October 2010, we received \$368,000 as the first installment of the subsidies will help defray some of the initial start-up costs that we have incurred in establishing these farms. - 4.
+We continue to operate two nurseries for new Jatropha trees in the Tizimin area, which provide seedlings for our new farm and any additional farms that we acquire in the future. - 5.
+Fruit and seed handling, oil extraction facilities, germplasm resources, and sheep herding capabilities are all being expanded in anticipation of our expanding Jatropha operations.
 Oil extraction facilities are expected to be located offsite of the present farms. - 6.
 Our Tizimin farms are being developed for the purpose of producing bio-fuels from Jatropha seeds.
-However, our development and cultivation of these farms has also enabled us to generated small amounts of ancillary revenues from these operations.
-For example, we now receive revenue from the sale of biomass (waste wood removed from our farms as the land is cleared for Jatropha planting), sales of sheep that graze on our lands and control weeds, and sale of the husks of the Jatropha seeds. - 7.
-Total capital for expenses and operations, since inception, for the two farms in the Tizimin area (through June 30, 2010) have been below budget and total approximately \$7.7 million for the first farm and \$1 million for the second farm.
-All funding has to date been provided by the investing partners of the two joint ventures that own the two Tizimin farms.
-These investment partners will have a priority right to revenues generated from these two farms.
+However, our development and cultivation of these farms has also enabled us to generate small amounts of ancillary revenues from these operations.
+For example, we now receive revenue from the sale of biomass (waste wood removed from our farms as the land is cleared for Jatropha planting), sales of sheep that graze on our lands and control weeds, and sale of the presscake from the Jatropha seeds that remain after oil extraction. - 7.
+Total capital for expenses and operations, since inception, for the two farms in the Tizimin area (through September 30, 2010) was \$8,013,050.
+All funding has to date been provided by the investing partners of the joint venture that owns both Tizimin farms.
+These investment partners will have a priority right to receive revenues generated from these farms until their investment, plus a preferred return, have been paid.